 National Parks Pass

 An annual national parks pass makes a great gift.
-In the USA, the America the Beautiful Pass gets a vehicle’s worth of people into over 2000 federation recreation sites and all the national parks.
-In Canada, the Parks Canada Discovery Pass is valid at all national parks and historic sites.
+The America the Beautiful Pass gets a vehicle’s worth of people into over 2000 federation recreation sites and all the national parks.

 Petzl Bindi Headlamp

-I take this tiny headlamp on every backpacking trip.
+I take the tiny Petzl Bindi headlamp on every backpacking trip.
 It’s not the brightest one out there, but it’s plenty bright enough for tent chores and finding the outhouse in the middle of the night.
 It only weighs 1.2 oz (35g) too!

 BearVault BV500 Bear Resistant Food Container